gvwilson/sensibleadventures/bookster/bookster.md

 Gaeston was the last to arrive.
-In his hands he held a stuffed toy goat, a tiny pair of sandals whose soles had been worn thin by countless adventures in the village's gardens, and the embroidered shirt that Fraederiq had worn on his sixteenth naming day a few months before.
+In his hands he held a stuffed toy goat, a tiny pair of sandals whose soles had been worn thin by countless adventures in the village's gardens, and the embroidered shirt that Fraederiq had worn on his fifteenth naming day a few months before.
 Erileine's heart twisted at the sight of it.
 She remembered Fraederiq standing as straight as a piece of bamboo while he swore to observe Avaunt's laws and obey the captain and his appointed officers